Click here to enjoy TagYerit's song Adam & Eve, while you view our "trees"

 Moving backwards in time - it seems we're not so much deconstructing a christmas tree tradition as discovering parallel paths.
 Some accounts attribute lighting a tree for Christmas to protestant reformer Martin Luther in Germany in the 16th century, after he noticed how the stars illuminated the fir trees at night.
 Concurrent with that legend, it had also been a custom of the period to decorate a "paradise tree" with various fruit and possibly even "Adam & Eve" on it - while sitting next to the Paradise Tree might have been a Christmas pyramid.
 As you might imagine, bringing trees or other plants indoors to celebrate various events have occurred in different cultures throughout history.
 It is up to each of us to find our own meanings and rejuvenate the look and feel of our traditions ...

-Meanwhile ... in the year 2000 (the year of this writing) an estimated 36 million trees will have been sold in the US.
+Meanwhile ... in the year 2000 an estimated 36 million trees were sold in the US.
 A record amount of 37.2 were sold in 1995.
-The principal states ranked by amount are Oregon, North Carolina, Pennsylvania and Michigan.
+We'd love to see you create an art tree and save the forest.
+If you're wondering which states supply the most trees, they are Oregon, North Carolina, Pennsylvania and Michigan.

 Interesting side notes: